apt upgrade

 E: Unmet dependencies.
 Try using -f.

 The first step is to confirm that this issue is really caused by a full /boot partition.
-Our friendly df command can help here.
+This can be done using the df command.

 df -h /boot